Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 	<figcaption></figcaption>
 </figure>

-This operator implements a dict object in Python.
+This operator implements a dictionary object in Python.
 The operator does not have any input.
-To modify the content of the dict other operators are used.
+To modify the content of the dictionary other operators are used.
-Outputs an empty dict.
+Outputs an empty dictionary.